 c) Marine Liability Insurance:

-Liability insurance is that type of marine insurance where compensation is bought to provide any liability occurring on account of a ship crashing or colliding.
-In the course of the marine adventure, one ship may collide with another ship.
-The goods of another ship may lose.
+Liability here means compensating the loss of other parties due to our reason.
+The marine insurance includes liability hazards such as collision or running down.
 Marine insurance provides the compensation of such liabilities nowadays if insurance has made insurance of such liabilities.
-A crew member traveling with expensive items, such as laptop computers, gold watches etc. should make sure that he has such items separately insured.
+A crew member travelling with expensive items, such as laptop computers, gold watches etc. should make sure that he has such items separately insured.

 d) Freight Insurance: